This post originally appeared in VICE UK

 "My arse needed peaching out," she says.
 "I was just going to get liposuction, but the doctor showed me photos of my bum and said I could have a rounder bottom.
 My friend had just had it done and I got a bit jealous."

 Unlike Amy, who felt no post-surgery pain, Genevieve says, "After I woke up it felt like I'd been run over by a truck.
 I'd done a lot of research online, but nobody talked about the pain.
 I saw people saying they went back to work in two days.
 Bullshit!
 I was in bed for two weeks!"

 Genevieve thinks social media has driven the butt-centric trend and that different ethnicities want the opposite of how they look.
 "I've got white friends who are squatting like crazy," she says.
 "Black people bleach their skin and straighten their hair; white people get tanned and now they want big booties."

-Before I leave Dr Hamza's clinic I ask him for a final piece of advice for anyone thinking of augmenting their bum.
+Before I leave Dr. Hamza's clinic I ask him for a final piece of advice for anyone thinking of augmenting their ass.

 "When you've had the surgery," he says, "don't sit down for a week."

 Follow Josh Surtees on Twitter.